carlosvouking/carlosvouking.github.io/_posts/2018-9-28-SQL database query optimization with-Deep-Q learning.md

-The above techniques are old as SQL is and they do work effectively in helping optimizing queries' executions.
-However, in this talk we would like to cover a strictly different approach for query optimization. we will talk about an artificially intelligent type of machine learning called Reinforcement learning.
+The above techniques are old as SQL is, and they do work effectively in helping optimizing queries' executions.
+However, in this talk we would like to cover a strictly different approach for sql database query optimization.
+It is going to be about an artificially intelligent type of machine learning called Reinforcement learning.